flutter/website/src/docs/resources/platform-adaptations.md

 ## Iconography

 When using the Material package, certain icons automatically show different graphics depending on the platform.
-For instance, the overflow button's 3 dots are vertical on iOS and horizontal on Android.
+For instance, the overflow button's three dots are vertical on iOS and horizontal on Android.
 The back button is a simple chevron on iOS and has a stem/shaft on Android.

 <div class="container">
   <div class="row">